YBronst/CloverBuildUtilities/README.md

 - The preparation is the same as for the previous tool.

 # Differences:
-- Does not remove or modify CloverBootloader
+- Does not remove or modify any files ni CloverBootloader

 # Homebrew (un)installer